Caerind/AwesomeCppGameDev/README.md

   - [filesystem](https://github.com/wjakob/filesystem) : A tiny self-contained path manipulation library for C++
   - [tinydir](https://github.com/cxong/tinydir) : Lightweight, portable and easy to integrate C directory and file reader
   - [dirent](https://github.com/tronkko/dirent) : C/C++ library for retrieving information on files and directories
+  - [whereami](https://github.com/gpakosz/whereami) : Locate the current executable and the current module/library on the file system
 - Reflection & Serialization
   - [Vzor](https://github.com/nikoladimitroff/Vzor) : Vzor is a reflection library for C++, with interface in Python and C++, macroless, intrusiveless, working on top modern C++ attributes
   - [magic_enum](https://github.com/Neargye/magic_enum) : Static reflection for enums (to string, from string, iteration) for modern C++, work with any enum type without any macro or boilerplate code